-I installed an app from the offerwall, but I did not get a reward?
+I installed an app from the offerwall, but I did not get a reward.
+What is happening?

 Before the install can be tracked you must first open and run the advertised application.
 Once you run the application that will make it track the install, and once Tapjoy gets the install tracking data you will be rewarded.
 In most cases the installs are tracked within a few minutes.
 However in the worst cases it can take over an hour before the install tracking service reports the install to our servers.